 In the Dominican Republic, prostitution is also legal, and there are a number of resorts that cater to (male) tourists with the offer of willing female companionship along with a pool, beach bar, and other "amenities."
 In tourist destinations like Sosua (Puerto Plata) and Cabarete, men and women alike may encounter prostitutes offering their services in nightclubs, bars, etc.

-The movie "How Stella Got Her Groove Back" helped shed light on the issue of female sex tourism in the Caribbean, including Jamaica, the Dominican Republic, Barbados and Cuba.
+The movie and book, "How Stella Got Her Groove Back" helped shed light on the issue of female sex tourism in the Caribbean, including Jamaica, the Dominican Republic, Barbados and Cuba.
 Some women travel to the islands with the intention of seeking out a holiday fling with a "beach boy," and some local men are more than willing to accommodate them in exchange for gifts or money.
 Women may have romantic notions about such liaisons, but locals often view these hookups disparagingly: older white women who seek out younger black lovers in Jamaica, for example, are known as "milk bottles" for the color of their skin and their need to be (ful)filled.